Welcome

-How to Make a Solar Cooker
+How to Make a Solar Cooker and Learn Basic Solar Cooking

-With this in mind, we've compiled some great solar cooking resources for the beginner so that you can quickly access everything that you need to know - from soup to nuts solar cooker recipes, to safe and efficient operation of your homemade solar cooker.
+With this in mind, we’ve compiled some great solar cooking resources for the beginner so that you can quickly access everything that you need to know – from soup to nuts solar cooking recipes, to safe and efficient operation of your homemade solar cooker.

 This simple cardboard box solar oven can be built in a few hours for very little money, thus the title.
 However, don't be fooled - despite the simple design, this full-power cooker works very well and is in no way "minimum" as far as cooking power.